jdholtz/auto-southwest-check-in/README.md

 <summary>While Attempting to Run This Script, I Get a [SSL: CERTIFICATE_VERIFY_FAILED] Error.
 How Can I Fix It?</summary>

 If you are on MacOS, this error most likely occurred because your Python installation does not have any root certificates.
-To install these certificates, follow the directions found at [this Stack Overflow question][9].
+To install these certificates, follow the directions found at [this Stack Overflow question].

 Credit to [@greennayr](https://github.com/greennayr) for the answer to this question.
 </details>